EQUINE INSURANCE

 Loss of use

 Pays a percentage of the horse's value if injury or illness leaves the horse permanently unable to perform its intended use (riding, competition, breeding, working).
+This is the equine version of a loss of use benefit.
 Limits typically 60% to 80% of insured value.
 Excluded by some carriers.

 Personal liability for horse owners

 Standard homeowners liability often excludes horse-related claims.
 Equine liability covers third-party injury or property damage caused by your horse (rider falls, kicks, escape onto roads).
 Limits $300K to $1M+.
-Critical for boarding facilities and lesson programs.
+Critical for boarding facilities and lesson programs, which often also carry general liability coverage.

 Where equine policies have edges.